 11:00-14:00 Curricular Design and Collaboration Session.
 Location: BIJC, our usual seminar room.
 Anticipating your presentations next week, you may wish to take advantage of the work-time and work-space we are offering here.

 Looking ahead to the weekend: 1) Once again, on Saturday afternoon, keep your eye out for the parade (calenda) associated with the Guelaguetza dance festival.
 2) Again, on Sunday evening you might want to try to catch the theatrical event in the Auditorio Guelaguezta, “Donají, La Leyenda.”
 3) We will also hope to catch sight of the Orquesta Pasatono’s free concert associated with the dance festival, near the Santo Domingo church.
-This group plays indigenous musical instruments and signs some songs in native languages.
-4) It may be this weekend that we will find an example of the Mixtec Ball Game being played somewhere in the city.
+This group plays indigenous musical instruments and sings some songs in native languages.

 Looking ahead to Monday: Try to provide Stephanie with any special requests about when you’d like to present a glimpse of your curricular unit next week.
-Jot down and give her a piece of paper today with the names of everyone in your team, the theme of your unit, and when you’d like to present (Wednesday?
+Jot down and give her a piece of paper on Thursday or Friday (Week 3) with the names of everyone in your team, the theme of your unit, and when you’d like to present (Tuesday?
+Wednesday?
 Thursday?
 Friday?).
 We will try to accommodate requests as much as we are able.
 Your presence for the presentations next week, and the feedback you will give your peers is an essential part of the summer institute.
 Show us what you have learned and how creative you are!

 Week 4, FILM, “Mesoamerican Histories through Film: Representations of Cultures and Societies”